10 Ways To Make Your Cakes Look More Professional

-When the rest of the cake is covered and I get up to the top, I stop and switch from the spatula to the bench scraper to smooth out the sides even more (not working on the top just yet).
+- When the rest of the cake is covered and you get up to the top, stop and switch from the spatula to the bench scraper to smooth out the sides even more (not working on the top just yet).

-Making sure my wrist is straight, the scraper is leaning straight on the cake board and the long side is against the cake and spin.
+- Making sure your wrist is straight, with the scraper leaning straight on the cake board and the long side against the cake, spin the turntable.

 Now those edges might be giving you a problem because when you smooth the sides they stick up at the top.
 Then when you smooth the top, they do this weird thing over the sides.

 Heres what you do- AIRPLANE.

 Shall I explain?
 Well of course.

 I know it sounds weird.
 But, this swooping action works.
 You are keeping the spatula flat and straight the whole time.
 You are just coming down onto the frosting on an angle and then landing and going straight onto the cake.